bdeckard92/dupUT/02-Lesson-Plans/04-Web-APIs/README.md

 * Use DOM API methods to select and dynamically generate HTML elements and content.

-* Use DOM API methods to handle events such as key presses and mouse clicks.
+* Use DOM API methods to handle events, such as key presses and mouse clicks.

 * Set time-based events using time functions.